amitsaha/amitsaha.github.io/content/on-sane-defaults.md

     + FullyQualifiedErrorId : MaximumRedirectExceeded,Microsoft.PowerShell.Commands.InvokeWebRequestCommand
 ```

 Good bye fake curl.
 I am switching to real curl the first time I see such a weird issue next time.

+## Sumary of the problem

+On **host1**, since the application was not able to talk to the external services, the application was returning
+an error before it had reached the point to force the HTTPS redirect.
+On **host2**, since it could talk to these
+services, it reached the code where it was forcing the HTTPS redirect.